This information is only relevant to employers and employees in the WA state industrial relations system.

 An employer may only deduct from an employee’s pay:

 It is unlawful to deduct money from an employee's pay if the deduction is not authorised.

 Deductions requested by the employee

 Deductions from an employee’s pay can be made if an employee gives written authority for such deductions to be made and monies paid to another party on their behalf.
-Some common examples include social or sports club membership, private health fund, and employee superannuation contributions.
+Some common examples include social or sports club membership, private health fund premiums, and voluntary employee superannuation contributions.
 An employee can withdraw their authorisation at any time by giving written notice.
 An employer is not obliged to make deductions requested by an employee.